Understanding Foundation Settlement: Causes, Effects, and Solutions

 What is Foundation Settlement?

 Foundation settlement is a type of soil failure wherein the soil surrounding the foundation of a structure causes it to sink, tilt, or move.
-This can happen due to several factors, such as water damage caused by excessive rains or large amounts of snowmelt, poor soil compaction when constructing, and soil erosion.
+This can happen due to several factors, such as water damage caused by excessive rains or large amounts of snowmelt, poor soil compaction during construction, and soil erosion.
+When soil changes beneath the foundation, the structure can shift, leading to cracks, uneven floors, and other settlement issues.

 Causes of Foundation Settlement